-- notes the page number(s) on which the answers are found; - uses a highlighting pen to indicate the mutiple choice option(s) selected; or - uses an ink pen: - to write in responses (e.g., to draw matching lines; to write in or circle options).
+- notes the page number(s) on which the answers are found; - uses a highlighting pen to indicate the mutiple choice option(s) selected; or - uses an ink pen: - o to write in responses (e.g., to draw matching lines; to write in or circle options).

-The student brings the completed quiz to class and the student self-checks his/her work.
+The student brings the completed quiz to class and the student self-checks his/her work during class break time.
 Doing so is considered part of the quiz assignment.
-(The instructor reviews the results.)
-One point per quiz is awarded ONLY for those quizzes for which the student earns 5 or 6 correct out of the 6 prompts per quiz and those that include 2 brief chapter "take away" statements, to be shared in class.
+(The professor reviews the results.)
+One point per quiz is awarded ONLY for those quizzes for which the student earns 5 or 6 correct out of the 6 prompts per quiz and those that include a brief chapter "take away" statement, to be shared in class.